bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 {% include lazyload.html img="/assets/img/rope/texture_stretching.png" caption="Vertices are grouped closer together on areas where the slope is greater (near the ends) resulting in squished textures, while vertices where the slope is equal to zero have stretched textures." %}

 This is due to some assumptions we made when constructing the procedural mesh vertices.
 Each vertex was set to be horizontally distributed an equal distance apart.
-When the mesh is unwrapped and the verities are mapped onto UV coordinates, each section is given such $i/n$ units of the UV's $x$ axis, where $i$ is the index of the cross section.
+When the mesh is unwrapped and the verities are mapped onto UV coordinates, each section is given $i/n$ units of the UV's $x$ axis, where $i$ is the index of the cross section.

 {% include lazyload.html img="/assets/img/rope/uv_diagram.jpg" width="100" caption="The red lines represent cross sections along the $x$ axis of the rope's texture.
 Top: A basic, linear rope without catenary WPO applied.
 Bottom: A catenary-curve rope." %}